PURCHASE THE ALBUM @ > BANDCAMP <

 PURCHASE SINGLES > RIGHT HERE! <

-I had been in NYC for a decade.
-I was performing with an Afro fusion ensemble called Global Warming when I began apprenticing as a sound engineer/producer at Stormy Sky Studio on E. 26th St. I was transfixed by the West African rhythm, spirit & joy as expressed through music, so I pulled together a band of musicians who frequented NYC’s Afro-jazz scene and brought my songs to life at Stormy Sky.
+I had been in NYC for just under a decade.
+I was performing with an Afro fusion ensemble called Global Warming when I began apprenticing as a sound engineer/producer at Stormy Sky Studio on E. 26th St. I was transfixed by the West African rhythm, spirit & joy as expressed through music, so I pulled together a band of musicians who frequented NYC’s Afro-jazz scene and brought my songs to life at Stormy Sky Studio.
+Gratitude to Mike O’Brien for giving me a great start!!!

-The afro-fusion sound was well received as we made the rounds at prime NYC clubs including The Cooler, SOBs, the Knitting Factory, the Museum of Sound Recording, BAM and many other NYC venues in that heydey of alternative music, the 1990s – a magical time in NYC.
+The afro-fusion sound was well received as we made the rounds at prime NYC clubs including The Cooler, SOBs, the Knitting Factory, Wetlands, the Museum of Sound Recording, BAM and many other NYC venues in that heydey of alternative music, the 1990s – a uniquely magical time to be young and full of dreams in NYC!

-It was a smashing Record Release Party in May, 1997 that served not only as the launch for the Le Collage C’est Fou!!
-CD project, but it was a great hookup for some of the guest artists who were then included in to SOBs’ lineup.
-It was a full-on multimedia extravaganza, just as I like it – sensory overload.
+The Record Release Party in May, 1997 at SOBs was designed to celebrate the launch for the Le Collage C’est Fou!!
+CD project, but it ended up being a beautiful launchpad for many amazing artists who took part.
+The event was a full-on multimedia extravaganza, just as I like it – sensory overload.
 Gary Heidt, who wrote the liner notes for the album, introduced the artist Debbie Sutton to us who created a magnificent hanging water sculpture (I don’t have any pictures of it but it was very awesome to have WATER as a participant in that event!!!).

-Other performers included Urbant Chants, an innovative beatboxing collective spearheaded by Kid Lucky (later King Luck), Citizen One, a one-man band who was also releasing his own CD at that time (later Lipbone Redding), DJ Cruz Missile, Everton Sylvester, the dynamic duo of Sabir Mateen and Daniel Carter, and Hassan Hakmoun and his band Zahar who had literally just gotten off the plane after playing the Hollywood Bowl.
+Other performers included Urbant Chants, an innovative beatboxing collective spearheaded by Kid Lucky (later King Luck), Citizen One (later Lipbone Redding), DJ Cruz Missile, Everton Sylvester, the dynamic duo of Sabir Mateen & Daniel Carter, and Hassan Hakmoun and his band Zahar who had literally just gotten off the plane after playing the Hollywood Bowl, with a Persian guy playing a pig bladder in tow.

-Ricardo Nanton made the beautiful tee shirts, which I have seen people wear around the world!
+Ricardo Nanton painted the beautiful tee shirts, which I have seen people wear around the world!

-LeLaje Design made the CD covers and marketing.
+LeLaje Design made the CD covers, and the marketing.

-From my perspective the night was the perfect, exciting, successful celebration of life, art and community.
+From my perspective the night of the Launch was the most perfect, exciting, successful celebration of life, art and community.
 It was a moment of INFINITE POSSIBILITY.

 We had a great run.
 I remain in humble gratitude for all the beautiful music that was made, the friendships earned, the lessons learned, the opportunities created.
 This album represents the magic of a moment in time.